gwiesenekker/GWP/README.md

 NCALL=1000000 mean=188 nlarge=182 largest=44244
 NCALL=1000000 mean=189 nlarge=172 largest=44163
 ```
 Oddly, for one CPU (7) my AMD 1950x always returns very large largest deviations.
 So how should we correct for the intrinsic profile overhead?
 GWP uses the following method: after calculating t2 - t1 or t3 - t2, GWP takes two samples of the intrinsic profile overhead and subtracts it from t2 - t1 or t3 - t2.
-The idea of sampling instead of using a fixed value for the intrinsic profile overhead is that it adjusts for the intrinsic profile overhead at that point in time (perhaps the processor is 'slow'), but as you cannot know which value of the intrinsic profile overhead will be returned it will always be an approximation.
+The idea of sampling instead of using a fixed value for the intrinsic profile overhead is that it adjusts for the intrinsic profile overhead at that point in time (perhaps the counter is 'slow'), but as you cannot know which value of the intrinsic profile overhead will be returned it will always be an approximation.
 It can also happen that t2 - t1 or t3 - t2 minus the intrinsic profile overhead is less than zero, especially if a large value for the intrinsic profile overhead is returned.
-In that case GWP returns zero.
+In that case GWP uses zero for t2 - t1 or t3 - t2.

 So how well does the correction work?
 The self-times of all the following blocks should be 0 ticks:
 ```